aspose-total/Aspose.Total-Products/total/en/python-net/conversion/potm-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert POTM to XLSB?</h2>

+The Portable Office Document Markup Language (POTM) is a file format used by Microsoft Office applications to store presentations.
+It is a binary file format that stores data in a compressed form.
+On the other hand, XLSB is a binary file format used by Microsoft Excel to store spreadsheets.
+It is a compressed version of the XLSX file format and is used to reduce the size of the file.
+Converting POTM to XLSB can help to reduce the size of the file and make it easier to share and store.

+<h2>How Aspose.Total helps for POTM to XLSB Conversion?</h2>
-For a Python developer, who is trying to add a POTM to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including POTM and XLSB files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help to automate the conversion process from POTM to XLSB.
+It is a full package of various APIs dealing different formats including POTM and XLSB files.
+The conversion process is mainly in two steps.
+Firstly, use Aspose.Slides for Python via .NET API to convert POTM file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Slides for Python via .NET API provides a wide range of features to work with presentations.
+It can be used to create, read, modify and convert presentations to other formats.
+It also provides features to work with text, shapes, tables, images, hyperlinks, animations, etc. The Aspose.Cells for Python via .NET API provides features to work with Microsoft Excel spreadsheets.
+It can be used to create, read, modify and convert spreadsheets to other formats.
+It also provides features to work with text, formulas, charts, images, hyperlinks, etc.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from POTM to XLSB.
+It provides a simple and efficient way to convert POTM to XLSB and reduce the size of the file.

 {{% /blocks/products/pf/feature-page-summary %}}